Persistent carbene: Chemical properties

+have performed a range of organic reactions involving a model triazol-5-ylidene:

+The unprotonated molecule performed nucleophilic addition (e and f), possibly in conjugate (d, g and h).
+As a base, it abstracts labile protons easily; the resulting cation can easily add a nucleophile (a net insertion reaction; b).
+Chalcogens add at the carbene to recover the (thio)urea (c) and activated dienes add the carbene in [4+1] cycloadditions (a).

 Basicity and nucleophilicity

-The imidazol-2-ylidenes are strong bases, having pKa ≈ 24 for the conjugate acid in dimethyl sulfoxide (DMSO):
+The imidazol-2-ylidenes are strong bases, having conjugate pKa ≈ 24 in dimethyl sulfoxide (DMSO):

+Conjugate pKa values for several NHC families have been examined in aqueous solution. pKa values of triazolium ions lie in the range 16.5–17.8, around 3 pKa units more acidic than related imidazolium ions.

-However, further work showed that diaminocarbenes will deprotonate the DMSO solvent, with the resulting anion reacting with the resulting amidinium salt.
+Contrariwise, diaminocarbenes will deprotonate DMSO solvent, with the resulting anion reacting with the resulting amidinium salt:

-Reaction of imidazol-2-ylidenes with 1-bromohexane gave 90% of the 2-substituted adduct, with only 10% of the corresponding alkene, indicating that these molecules are also reasonably nucleophilic.
+The molecules are likely also reasonably nucleophilic.
+Reaction of imidazol-2-ylidenes with 1-bromohexane gave 90% of the 2-substituted adduct, with only 10% of the corresponding alkene.